naibarn/SmartSpec/.smartspec/workflows/smartspec_fix_errors.md

   - `--dry-run`
   - `--report-dir`
   - `--report-format`
+  - `--report` (v5.7.1)

-No legacy flags are removed or repurposed.
+No legacy flags are removed or repurposed; all new flags are additive and optional.